agrosner/DBFlow/usage2/ListBasedQueries.md

   4. `getCount()` - returns count of `Cursor` or 0 if `Cursor` is `null`
   5. `isEmpty()` - returns if count == 0
   6. `clearCache()` - manually clears cache

+## Flow Query List

+This class is a much more powerful version of the `FlowCursorList`.
+This class acts as `List` and can be used wherever a `List` is used.
+Also, it is a `FlowContentObserver` see [Observability](/usage2/Observability.md), meaning other classes can listen for its specific changes and it can auto-refresh itself when content changes.

+Feature rundown:
+  1. `List` implementation of a Query
+  2. `FlowContentObserver`, only for the table that it corresponds to in its initial `ModelQueriable` query statement
+  3. Transact changes to the query asynchronously (note that this refreshes itself every callback)